End-to-End TypeScript Types in MCP Apps: From Zod Schema to React Component (May 2026)

 How do I test an MCP App tool handler with Vitest?

 Import the default handler, tool config, and schema directly from the tool file.
 Call the handler with explicit args and a mock extra object (cast with "as Parameters<typeof handler>[1]").
 Assert on result.structuredContent fields.
-Because the handler is a plain async function with no framework dependencies, it runs in Vitest without any setup.
+Because the handler is a plain async function, it runs in Vitest without any framework setup.

 Do Zod schemas in tool files need to use z.object()?